Trump tweets send stinging message to countless Americans

-PHILADELPHIA — When President Donald Trump tweeted that four congresswomen should “go back to where they came from,” Erika Almiron was reminded of the first time she heard the same comments.
+PHILADELPHIA — When President Donald Trump tweeted that four congresswomen should “go back” where they came from, Erika Almiron was reminded of the first time she heard the same comments.
 She was a new fourth-grader at a predominantly white Italian-Catholic school.

 Trump “feels so emboldened to believe that he has the right to be here and other people don’t, and he gets to determine what that looks like,” Almiron said.